iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

   🚀 DVC 1.0 pre-release is ready

-  ⭐ DVC has reached 5K GitHub starts (coincidently on the same day)
+  ⭐ DVC has reached 5K GitHub starts (coincidentally on the same day)

   We'll share what we've learned from our journey, how users helped for the new release and how DVC is growing.